LMNYX/phantasia/README.md

 ```

 or if you want to host both production and staging on one server please use:

+For any exposed domains it is recommended to use `certbot` instead of `mkcert`.

 ```bash
 $ mkcert uwu.so www.uwu.so staging.uwu.so api.uwu.so api.staging.uwu.so i.uwu.so i.staging.uwu.so